COS officials give update on Club Q shooting

 UPDATE: SUNDAY 11/20/2022 8:43 a.m.

 (COLORADO SPRINGS) — CSPD gave an update on the deadly Club Q shooting, which happened just before Midnight on Saturday, Nov.
-19. Police said five people were killed and 18 others were injured.
+19 in Colorado Springs.
+Police said five people were killed and 25 others were injured.

 CSPD Lt.
 Pamela Castro said that the suspect, 22-year-old Anderson Lee Aldrich, was taken into custody and is currently being treated at a hospital.